Can Kate Middleton play piano? The Princess of Wales is a former pianist, flautist and chorister

 A look at Kate Middleton’s musical history as a young pianist, chapel singer, school flautist and – eventually – orchestral conductor.

 Catherine, Princess of Wales is renowned for her many royal duties and her support of numerous charities, as well as being someone with many sporting loves, particularly on the hockey pitch.

-It appears that Catherine’s musical studies may have begun – as they do with so many – with the 88 keys of the piano.
+And it appears that the Princess of Wales’ musical studies may have begun – as they do with so many – with the 88 keys.

 Teacher Daniel Nicholls taught Kate the instrument from the ages of 11 to 13.
 He also gave music lessons to her brother James, sister Pippa and mother Carole.